PramuPerera/OCGAN/README.md

 For protocol 2, each class should have two sub-folders training and testing.
 Eg: MNIST/training/0, MNIST/training/1,… And MNIST/testing/0, MNIST/testing/1,…

-All data used in experiments can be found in the “noveltybuckety” s3 bucket.
-Datasets used for both protocols has 3 subfolders: training, testing and all, where all contains all images of the given class (which can be used for protocol1).
+atasets used for both protocols has 3 subfolders: training, testing and all, where all contains all images of the given class (which can be used for protocol1).

 Include a list of classes in a textfile dataset_folderlist.txt.
 Eg: for MNIST its MNIST_folderlist.txt